KARTHICKRAJM84/Implementation-of-Decision-Tree-Regressor-Model-for-Predicting-the-Salary-of-the-Employee/README.md

 ## Algorithm
 ```
-1. .Import the required packages.
+1. Import the required packages.

 2.Read the data set.